Here are the best Cyber Monday deals in Canada

 - Garmin fenix 6 Pro 47mm Multisport GPS Watch with Heart Rate Monitor: $579.99 (regularly $619.99)

-- Samsung Galaxy Watch4 44mm Smartwatch with Heart Rate Monitor: $289.99 (regularly $369.99)
+- Samsung Galaxy Watch 4 44mm Smartwatch with Heart Rate Monitor: $289.99 (regularly $369.99)

 - Dyson Cyclone V10 Animal Cordless Stick Vacuum: $549.99 (regularly $699.99)